Waipiʻo Valley: Access

 A foot trail called Waimanu or Muliwai Trail leads down a steep path to the Waimanu Valley, which is only accessible by the trail or by boat.
 The trail is accessible to hikers, who need a Waimanu camping permit from the state unless they do the trek as a strenuous day hike.
 At the upper end of the valley, Waimanu Gap at 2089 ft elevation leads to the south end of Waimanu Valley.

+In popular culture

 The valley was the site of the final scene in the 1995 sci-fi film Waterworld, at which the main characters found dry land.

-Waipio Valley Road was closed to visitors from February 25, 2022, to September 19, 2022 "as a precautionary safety measure and to further assess and mitigate the road’s conditions".
-Officials stated there was roadway and slope failure and the closure includes visitors both in vehicles and on foot.
-As of September 19, 2022, access to the valley floor with a covered 4WD vehicle is possible again for Big Island residents, county-permitted tour company operators and those seeking to practice their Native Hawaiian traditional or customary rights.